LoganPonder/LoganPonder/README.md

 ### Hi Friend! 👋

-I'm Logan Ponder, a Boise based Full-Stack Software Developer, with a passion for creating innovative, well-designed applications.
-I love a challenge, and being surrounded by like-minded individuals who push me to be better than yesterday.
+I'm Logan Ponder, a Boise based Full-Stack Software Developer, with a passion for creating meaningful, well-designed applications.

 When I'm not learning a new technology, I'm usually brainstorming innovative ways to layout and design a page.
 Crafting memorable applications is my thing.